 According to a better health article some of swimming’s health benefits :

 “Swimming is a good all-round activity because it:

 - keeps your heart rate up but takes some of the impact stress off your body

 - builds endurance, muscle strength and cardiovascular fitness

 - helps maintain a healthy weight, healthy heart and lungs

 - provides an all-over body workout, as nearly all of your muscles are used during swimming.”

 Other water sports like water skiing, wake boarding, windsurfing, rowing and sailing are offshoots of this love for aquatic activities.
 One learns the discipline after they fall in love with being in the water, playing with it, befriending it.
 De-stressing is also a good enough reason to be developing a love for aquatic activities in children.
-There are aquatic sports that are not as competitive nor laborious.
+There are aquatic sports that are not as competitive nor laborious that can be used in team building activities.
 One example is to sail on a tall ship for pleasure.
 Sailing can be therapeutic.
 The tranquility of the vast open sea with no other structures for miles, the gentle rocking of the waves and a chance to just relax with no demands of your time and everything is just perfectly calm.

 For the time being, gone are the day to day stresses, the bills, the boss.
 Just the sun, fresh air, some solace as your hands work to steady and steer and bask in all this gentle solar therapy.
 If it is running on solar energy, then the better it is for everybody and mother earth.